Business of Certification Workshop

 This workshop provides a unique opportunity to take a focused, deep-dive into the business of certification.
-We will address five fundamental questions pertaining to the development of business strategy by certifiers:
+Learn about processes and tools which will aid you in thinking about your markets differently and increasing your revenue.
+The workshop will address five fundamental questions pertaining to the development of your certification business strategy:

 We recommend participants read, The Business of Certification: Creating and Sustaining a Successful Program (2nd Ed).
 The book discusses the application of business principles such as marketing and business planning to the creation of certification products and provides insights into the challenges and opportunities faced by established certification programs.

 Please note: ICE members can receive a discount on the purchase of this book.
 Email firstname.lastname@example.org for additional information.

 In this interactive learning event, we will provide ideas, processes and tools you can use immediately to guide your organization in defining a clear vision for your future business strategy.
 You also will have the opportunity to share your challenges and "wins" in the business of certification and learn from those of your colleagues.

 Lenora Knapp, PhD, President, Knapp & Associates International

 Lenora Knapp is the President of Knapp & Associates International, Inc., a management consulting firm that has served the credentialing community for 25 years.
 The firm’s work is focused on helping organizations maximize the success of their certificate and certification programs.
 Prior to her employment at Knapp, she worked for management consulting companies in the development of marketing and communication strategies for Fortune 500 companies.